Selling in another country starts with a product catalog people can read and trust.

 Then go to “Translations” and select “Translate with OpenAI/ChatGPT”

-Once you open this enrichment, you'll be able to define:
+Once you open this enrichment, define:

 -